pgassmann/puppet-setup/README.md

  * Small flexible system to puppetize servers for example in a home setup environment.
  * Use librarian-puppet to list puppetmodules, but without a Puppetmaster.
  * All the configuration and scripts in one git repository.
+ * Originally I tried to realize it using r10k. https://github.com/pgassmann/r10k-masterless-poc

 What
 ----